willmcpherson2/willmcpherson2.github.io/_posts/2025-05-13-inline-your-runtime.md

 But basically, instead of linking object files, you tell the compiler (e.g. Clang) to emit something it can actually optimise (e.g. LLVM bitcode).
 This enables whole-program optimisation.

-But how do we do that with our executable and runtime?
+But how do we do that with the generated code and the runtime?
-Well we could compile our runtime to LLVM bitcode ahead of time, compile the input program to LLVM bitcode and then link them.
+Well we could compile our runtime to LLVM bitcode ahead of time, generate our code as LLVM bitcode and then link them.
 For example if `rts.bc` is our runtime library and `output.bc` is our generated code:

 ```